Brain: Cellular structure

 Axons transmit signals to other neurons by means of specialized junctions called synapses.
 A single axon may make as many as several thousand synaptic connections with other cells.
 When an action potential, traveling along an axon, arrives at a synapse, it causes a chemical called a neurotransmitter to be released.
 The neurotransmitter binds to receptor molecules in the membrane of the target cell.
+Electrical synapses in some brain areas allow information to be transferred between some neurons without the use of neurotransmitters.

 Synapses are the key functional elements of the brain.
 The essential function of the brain is cell-to-cell communication, and synapses are the points at which communication occurs.
 The human brain has been estimated to contain approximately 100 trillion synapses; even the brain of a fruit fly contains several million.
 The functions of these synapses are very diverse: some are excitatory (exciting the target cell); others are inhibitory; others work by activating second messenger systems that change the internal chemistry of their target cells in complex ways.
 A large number of synapses are dynamically modifiable; that is, they are capable of changing strength in a way that is controlled by the patterns of signals that pass through them.
 It is widely believed that activity-dependent modification of synapses is the brain's primary mechanism for learning and memory.

 Most of the space in the brain is taken up by axons, which are often bundled together in what are called nerve fiber tracts.
 A myelinated axon is wrapped in a fatty insulating sheath of myelin, which serves to greatly increase the speed of signal propagation.
 (There are also unmyelinated axons).
 Myelin is white, making parts of the brain filled exclusively with nerve fibers appear as light-colored white matter, in contrast to the darker-colored grey matter that marks areas with high densities of neuron cell bodies.